 Llys Gwenffrwd is a 31 bed, three storey care home built in the 1970s which was refurbished in early 2000.
 There are challenges associated with the current building as it is built on a sloping site, as a result there are a number of levels requiring the need for ramps to access many areas both inside and outside.
-It includes the provision of a single undersized lift to reach the three stories which does not meet DDA requirements and there are a number of living and day spaces which are some distance from the bedroom areas.
+It also has a single undersized lift to reach the three storeys which does not meet access requirements and there are a number of living and day spaces which are some distance from the bedroom areas.
 Outside space is difficult to access because of the site levels and parking can be difficult.
 The Holywell locality has the fewest number of care home placements available and would benefit from a new build facility on a different more accessible site which requires further consideration.
-A relocated new build meets the needs of an ageing population in alignment with the strategic service priorities.
+A relocated new build will meet the needs of an ageing population in alignment with the strategic service priorities.

-1.48 Residential Care Home Provision - North East Flintshire
+1.48 Residential Care Home Provision - Northeast Flintshire

-Consideration has been made as to whether the Council can introduce inhouse residential care to the North East region of Flintshire, to support with capacity and future proofing the care market in the area.
+Consideration has been given as to whether the Council can introduce inhouse residential care to the Northeast region of Flintshire, to support with capacity and future proofing the care market in the area.
 Currently, a site mapping exercise is being undertaken to understand if there is a site with sufficient space to house a sufficiently sized facility.